Skip to content

 Days 2–3: Value Delivery

 Post or send your best content.
 The first few days are when subscribers are most engaged and forming their opinion about whether the subscription is worth it.
 Front-load quality.
-Don’t save your best content for later — later only happens if they stick around past the trial period.
+Don’t save your best content for later — later only happens if they stick around.

 Days 4–5: Engagement